-Gemilatex aims to create a women-owned and led business, male condom manufacturing plant to be based in the East London SEZ.
-The project will enable a reduction of imported condoms and the creation of new jobs in the poor province of the Eastern Cape.
-The project is currently in the capital-raising stage, with the Public Investment Corporation conducting a due diligence to consider co-funding.
-To date the NEF has invest R13 million and approved a further R37 million for financial close requirements.
-The project has also been approved R37 million from the Black Industrialist Scheme.
+Gemilatex aims to create a women-owned and -led male condom manufacturing plant to be based in the East London SEZ.
+The project will enable for a reduction of imported condoms and the creation of new jobs in the poor province of the Eastern Cape.